-I missed the 2003 Ang Lee version with Eric Bana, but now here comes another The Incredible Hulk, this time in the form of Edward Norton.
+Those who missed Ang Lee’s box office underperformer Hulk with Eric Bana will now be able to check out The Incredible Hulk, this time in the form of Edward Norton.
 This latest Hulk was directed by Louis Leterrier, whose short list of directorial credits includes the crime thriller The Transporter and its sequel.
 Norton and Zak Penn wrote the screenplay inspired by Jack Kirby and Stan Lee’s Marvel comic book superhero.
 [Norton, perhaps with Leterrier, apparently rewrote Penn’s original draft.
 I’m not sure what the final credits are going to look like.]

 The plot follows Bruce Banner as he attempts to find a cure for his gamma-radiation illness – the one that ruins his complexion whenever he gets upset.
 In the meantime, the US military, in particular the warmongering Gen. Thunderbolt Ross (William Hurt), is pursuing Banner so he can be used as a walking-talking weapon of mass destruction.